AnirudhShuklaIITRPR/CS509_AI1002/Assignment_1/GEMM/README.md

 - For very small matrices (2 × 3 × 2), both algorithms complete almost instantly, resulting in an execution time of **0.000000 seconds**.
 - For medium-sized matrices (50 × 50 × 50), the **Blocked GEMM** implementation performs better because it improves cache locality, reducing memory access overhead.
 - For the 250 × 250 × 250 test case, the **Simple GEMM** implementation was faster than the Blocked GEMM implementation on the current system.
+- For medium-sized matrices (500 × 500 × 500), the **Blocked GEMM** implementation performs better.
+- For medium-sized matrices (1000 × 1000 × 1000), the **Blocked GEMM** implementation performs better.

 ---